catomatik/sui-watchdog/README.md

 ## Watchdog

 1. For running sui-node process
-2. For growing up blocks
+2. For growing up transactions